Saran-Nag/SPAC_Shiny-Purdue-2025/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-Please refer to this copilot-based instructions for SPAC Shiny development: https://github.com/FNLCR-DMAP/SPAC_Shiny/blob/main/.github/copilot-instructions.md
+Please refer to this [contributing guide](https://github.com/FNLCR-DMAP/SCSAWorkflow/blob/main/CONTRIBUTING.md) in the SPAC Package project for general contributing information.

-Also refer to this contributing guide in the SPAC Package project for more information: https://github.com/FNLCR-DMAP/SCSAWorkflow/blob/main/CONTRIBUTING.md
+Also this [Copilot Instructions for SPAC Shiny for Python Development](.github/copilot-instructions.md) is helpful.